 Hail occurs infrequently, falling most often during spring thunderstorms from March through May.
 The incidence of hail varies from 1 to 1.5 hail days per year in the Midlands, Piedmont, and Foothills to 0.5 days per year in the Lowcountry (Coffey, 1988).
 Although hail can occur in every month during the year, May has the highest incidence with an average of more than 5 events per year.
 Typically, it occurs during the late afternoon and early evening between the hours of 3:00 p.m. and 8:00 p.m.
 (Knupp, 1992).

-South Carolina Tornado Climatology: 1950-2012 (.pdf format) by Mark Malsick, South Carolina State Climate Office
+South Carolina Tornado Climatology: 1950-2019 (.pdf format) South Carolina State Climate Office

-Tornadoes in the United States are observed in every state except Alaska and Hawaii.
-South Carolina ranks 23rd in the United States for annual tornado frequency during the period 2000-2012 (Figure 1).
+Tornadoes in the United States are observed in every state.
+South Carolina ranks 23rd in the United States for annual tornado frequency during the period 2000-2019 (Figure 1).

-Figure 5 shows the distribution of tornado touchdowns across the State and the tracks of longer-lived tornadoes.
+Figure 5 shows the distribution of all tornado touchdowns across the State and the tracks of longer-lived tornadoes.
+Figures 5a-e map separate EF0, EF1, EF2, EF3, and EF4 touchdowns and tracks.
 Tornadoes have touched down in every South Carolina County with the most frequent touchdowns and tracks in the Midlands and Pee Dee regions.
 The average tornado track is three to four miles long and 110 yards wide.
 The longest track in recent history was 62 miles long and 400 yards wide through McCormick, Edgefield and Saluda Counties in 1992.
 The widest track was caused by an EF-4 tornado that created a damage swath 2600 yards wide and five miles long through Marlboro County in 1984.
 Figure 6 shows the 10 South Carolina counties with the most/least tornadoes.

 Tornadoes have touched down in South Carolina during every month of the year; however, the most likely months are in the spring, March through May, and later in the fall during September (Figure 7).
 During spring, tornadoes result from active cold fronts and pre-frontal squall lines.
 During November and December, it is not uncommon to have active cold fronts and tornadic activity.
-Tornado frequency reaches a minimum in October and January; only 3% of the total are experienced during these two months.
+Tornado frequency reaches a minimum in October and January.

 Many late season tornadoes are triggered by decaying tropical storms that make landfall in or near South Carolina.
 These tropical tornadoes can significantly add to the annual tornado average Figure 10 .
 Tropical tornadoes tend to be weak, and short-lived; however, Tropical Storm Francis did produce three EF-2 tornadoes and a damaging EF-3 tornado during the record outbreak in September 2004.
 More on the tropical tornadoes spawned by Francis and other notable tornadoes and tornado outbreaks below: